jacobwojoski/dice-stats/README.md

 - GM's Rolls for player will count as GM Rolls (Unless Midi Qol is active)
 - Blind rolls get tracked but do not get added to results screen unless GM Presses "PUSH BLIND ROLLS" button on Global Stats Display
 - GM Data Does not get added to global stats by default so Players cant use it to cheat and see any of the GM's rolls
-- Database is not automatically used by default (auto DB adding and loading) as its unclear of the performance impact
+- Database is automatically used by default (auto DB adding and loading). its unclear of the performance impact so for games with lower speced player you might want this disabled

 ## DESIGN PHILOSOPHY
 The original design philosophy was a way to view SESSION stats.
 Rolls will always avg out over long periods of time so personaly I only wanted to look at per session data.
 Because of this the implementation resets stats when leaving in joining.
 There is now a DB setting if you would like stats to stay between sessions